Accounts

 Annual Governance and Accountability Return

-Each year the Town Council’s Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities’ Audit Appointments Ltd. The unaudited AGAR has been published with the Notice of public rights (see files below).
-As it has yet to be reviewed by the appointed auditor, it is subject to change as a result of that review.
+Each year the Town Council’s Annual Governance and Accountability Return (AGAR) needs to be reviewed by an external auditor appointed by Smaller Authorities’ Audit Appointments Ltd.

-Linda Scott-Giles, Town Clerk, Blandford Forum Town Council, Church Lane, Blandford Forum, Dorset DT11 7AD – Tel: 01258 454500 – Email: admin@blandfordforum-tc.gov.uk commencing on Wednesday 21st June 2023 and ending on Tuesday 1st August 2023.
+Linda Scott-Giles, Town Clerk, Blandford Forum Town Council, Church Lane, Blandford Forum, Dorset DT11 7AD – Tel: 01258 454500 – Email: admin@blandfordforum-tc.gov.uk from Friday 29th September 2023.

 Please click on the following links to access the information regarding the 2022-23 audited accounts of the Town Council in a format that is supplied to the external auditor: